 Total world exports have ranged from 1.9Mt - 1.6Mt in 2012-2013.

 The major chickpea-exporting countries are Turkey, Canada, Australia, Myanmar (Burma) and Mexico.
 Canadian chickpea exports have ranged from 46,859-53,816 tonnes in the period from 2012-2013.

 Countries importing both kabuli and desi types include:

 India and Pakistan are responsible for over half of world imports and import large volumes of mainly desi chickpea if their domestic crop is small.
 Due to their close proximity, Myanmar (Burma) and Australia have a marketing advantage over Canada in the Indian subcontinent.

 Significant opportunities exist for Canada in the American, European and Mediterranean chickpea markets.

 For list of special crop marketing companies, please see the Special Crop Marketing Company Listing.

 Economics of Production

-The Crop Planning Guide - Specialty Crops includes information on projected costs of production and expected returns of pinto bean in narrow-row production systems in Saskatchewan.
+The Saskatchewan Agriculture and Food publication, Crop Planning Guide – Specialty Crops, contains information on projected costs of production and expected returns on desi and kabuli chickpea in Saskatchewan.